Yoga for Carpal Tunnel Relief

 To be most effective, a specific technique called myofascial release massage should be used.
 The reason is because of how this type of massage interrupts tissues below the skin.
 It requires counter-rotating fingers to deeply twist and knead the skin over the flexor tendons.

 Obviously, you need two hands to perform this.
-So a partner is required.
+So a willing partner is required.
+Or you can use the CarpalRx to do it for you.

 myofascial release massage on wrist